apryor6/apryor6.github.io/_posts/Kaggle-Competition-Santander/2016-12-19-Kaggle-Competition-Santander-Solution.md

 a purchase and thus potentially contribute to the score.
 Since the leaderboard is only computed on 30% of that, it means less than 10,000 accounts are contributing to the public scores, so there aren't really that many samples.
 These two effects made it quite hard to gauge improvements, and resulted in myself, along with likely many others, trusting feedback from the public leaderboard more than local validation.
 Overfitting is of course a real danger here, but I didn't see a way around it.

+All hyperparameters for the models as well as the blending weights were optimized based upon this CV method.

 Code Walkthrough
 ----------------